 I teach and write about the literary and intellectual history of sixteenth- and seventeenth-century England, often in connection with continental (especially French) cultural phenomena.
-My first book, Light without Heat: The Observational Mood from Bacon to Milton (Cornell University Press, forthcoming in 2018), offers a new account of the intimacy of literature and science in this period, exploring the shared interest of natural philosophers and poets in the epistemological and ethical consequences of carelessness and other forms of casual indifference.
+My first book, Light without Heat: The Observational Mood from Bacon to Milton (Cornell University Press; publication date: June 15, 2018), offers a new account of the intimacy of literature and science in this period, exploring the shared interest of natural philosophers and poets in the epistemological and ethical consequences of carelessness and other forms of casual indifference.
 By describing experiences of minimal feeling that are neither repressive nor illusory, neither achievements of self-discipline nor self-serving fabrications, my protagonists disclose an unfamiliar conception of scientific dispassion.
-For Boyle, Marvell, Milton, and others, “nonchalance” intensifies receptivity and draws out the world’s hidden properties.
+For Boyle, Marvell, Milton, and others, "nonchalance" intensifies receptivity and draws out the world’s hidden properties.
 I have also written a freestanding essay, "Milton's Panorama: Paradise Regained in the Age of Critique," that further develops my thinking about indifference as it bears on the practice of literary criticism.